 Just because you’re traveling, doesn’t mean you have to forget about the sleep skills you’ve been working on with your child.

-But how to do you deal with sleep training, nap times and more if you are traveling across time zones?
-You’re inevitably going to face the complication of timing issues, nap battles and jet lag with your baby.
-So, here are a few tips to overcoming jet lag with your baby.
+But how do you deal with sleep training, nap times, and more if you are traveling across time zones?
+You’re inevitably going to face the complication of timing issues, nap battles, and jet lag with your baby.
+So, here are a few tips for overcoming jet lag with your baby.

 1. Avoid the Red-Eye Flight

 Many parents have the misconception that a red-eye would be perfect.
-They think that their baby will sleep the entire flight and be well rested upon touch down.
+They think that their baby will sleep the entire flight and be well-rested upon touch down.
 Heads up, this rarely happens!
-Odds are your baby will not sleep, you’re going to have an awful flight, and you’ll arrive overtired and stressed.
+The odds are your baby will not sleep, you’re going to have an awful flight, and you’ll arrive overtired and stressed.

 So, catch a daytime flight and hopefully, your baby will take a nap or two on the plane ride.
 Even though motion sleep isn’t as restful as being in a bed at home, these small rests will actually help your baby prepare for the new schedule.

 Bring entertainment!
 It’s a small space to be cooped up for hours at a time.
 Pack toys, snacks, and books.
 Dole them out in intervals so that they have something new to play with every 20 minutes or so.
 Don’t be afraid to offer a bit more screen time than usual for your older child if it’s a long flight.

 As for the snacks, offer plenty of fruit, vegetables, and water to keep hydrated.
 Jet lag symptoms often include constipation or diarrhea, so maintaining proper nutrition and hydration is crucial on the flight.

 Experts say that jet lag lasts, on average, for a day for every hour of the time change.
 So, if you are traveling for less than five days, it’s probably simpler to keep your regular schedule.
 Otherwise, by the time your baby has finally adjusted, you’ll be turning around and retraining again at home.